Keener Cave, Missouri

-Keener Cave or Keener is an extinct town in southern Wayne County, in the U.S. state of Missouri.
+Keener Cave, Keener Cave Resort or Keener is a ghost town in southern Wayne County, in the U.S. state of Missouri.
 The GNIS classifies it as a populated place.

-The cave and associated community lies above the west bank of the Black River on Missouri Route JJ just north of the Wayne-Butler county line.
-The community of Keeners lies just to the southeast in Butler County on the east bank of the river.
+The cave and associated community lie above the west bank of the Black River on Missouri Route JJ just north of the Wayne-Butler county line.
+The community of Keeners lies just to the southeast in Butler County on the river's east bank.

-Variant names were "Keener" and "Keener Cave Resort".
 The community most likely has the name of a family who were active in the local lumber industry.
 A post office called Keeners was established in 1877, and remained in operation until 1879.